microsoft/vscode-arduino/BRANCHNOTES.md

   * When having adding a library folder to the workspace IntelliSense should use the same configuration for it to enable library navigation and code completion.
   * Optimization: Abort analysis build as soon as compiler statement has been found
 * Non-IDE unit testing - to eliminate dependency injection use ts-mock-imports for instance
+* Remove dead code
+* Identify bad code and rework it
+  * all those auxiliary functions in `src/common/util.ts` should be reviewed as they violate every guideline of good coding (try-catch clauses without error handling etc.)
 * Hardcoded and scattered constants:
   * Load package.json and use values from therein instead of hard coding redundant values like shortcuts (like I did for the IntelliSense message in `arduino.ts`)
   * Line splitting and other regexes